ManageIQ/manageiq.org/site/_posts/2017-01-05-schedule-change-3-week-sprints-to-2-week-sprints.md

 published: true
 ---

 Happy New Year!
 We're starting off 2017 with a notable change in the ManageIQ process.
-In an effort to become more agile, and allow more flexibility in planning and scheduling, we will be switiching from 3-week Sprints to 2-week Sprints.
+In an effort to become more agile, and allow more flexibility in planning and scheduling, we will be switching from 3-week Sprints to 2-week Sprints.

 We had the Sprint 51 review meeting yesterday (Jan 4) as planned, and from now on the meetings will occur fortnightly.
 The next 3 sprint reviews are as follows: